matrix-org/matrix-spec-proposals/proposals/2654-unread-counts.md

 Finally, a redaction to an event that was marked as unread should exclude that event from the unread count.

+When calculating the unread count for a given user in a given room, events sent by the requesting user in the room should be ignored.

 If the event is an encrypted message, clients should decrypt it and apply the rules above to make adjustments to the unread count sent by the homeserver.